czlucius/ubuntu-upgrade-jammy/README.md

 # Upgrade Ubuntu to 22.04 Jammy Jellyfish

 Currently, Ubuntu's Software & Updates does not detect the upgrade for Jammy Jellyfish 22.04.
-This exposes 22.04 stable to Ubuntu so it can upgrade.
+This temporary fix exposes 22.04 stable to Ubuntu so it can upgrade.

 ## 1. Changing the upgrade link